-We single out a vertex as the origin: \begin{definition}[Pointed graph non-modulo] A {\em pointed graph} is a pair $(G,p)$ with $p\in G$.
-The {\em set of pointed graphs} with states in $\Sigma,\Delta$ and ports $\pi$ is written ${\cal P}_{\Sigma,\Delta,\pi}$. \end{definition}
+We single out a vertex as the origin: \begin{definition}[Pointed graph non-modulo] A {\em pointed graph} is a pair $(G,p)$ with $p\in V(G)$.
+The {\em set of pointed graphs} with states in $\Sigma$ and ports $\pi$ is denoted by ${\cal P}_{\Sigma,\pi}$. \end{definition}

-Here is when graph differ only up to names of vertices: \begin{definition}[Isomorphism] An {\em isomorphism} $R$ is a function from ${\cal G}_{\pi}$ to ${\cal G}_{\pi}$ which is specified by a bijection $R(.)$ from $V$ to $V$.
+The following notion expresses the idea that two graphs differ only up to the names of the vertices: \begin{definition}[Isomorphism] An {\em isomorphism} $R$ is a function from ${\cal G}_{\pi}$ to ${\cal G}_{\pi}$ which is specified by a bijection $R(.)$ from ${\cal V}$ to ${\cal V}$.
 The image of a graph $G$ under the isomorphism $R$ is a graph $RG$ whose set of vertices is $R(V(G))$, and whose set of edges is $\{\{R(u):a,R(v):b\} \;|\; \{u:a,v:b\}\in E(G) \}$.
 Similarly, the image of a pointed graph $P=(G,p)$ is the pointed graph $RP=(RG,R(p))$.
 When $P$ and $Q$ are isomorphic we write $P\approx Q$, defining an equivalence relation on the set of pointed graphs.
-The definition extends to pointed labeled graphs. \end{definition}(Pointed graph isomorphism rename the pointer in the same way as it renames the vertex upon which it points; which effectively means that the pointer does not move.)
+The definition extends to pointed labelled graphs. \end{definition} Pointed graph isomorphism rename the pointer in the same way as it renames the vertex upon which it points; which effectively means that the pointer does not move.

-\begin{definition}[Pointed graphs modulo] Let $P$ be a pointed (labeled) graph $(G,p)$.
+\begin{definition}[Pointed graphs modulo] Let $P$ be a pointed (labelled) graph $(G,p)$.
 The {\em pointed graph modulo} $X(P)$ is the equivalence class of $P$ with respect to the equivalence relation $\approx$.
-The {\em set of pointed graphs modulo} with ports $\pi$ is written ${\cal X}_{\pi}$.
-The {\em set of labeled pointed Graphs modulo} with states $\Sigma,\Delta$ and ports $\pi$ is written ${\cal X}_{\Sigma,\Delta,\pi}$. \end{definition}
+The {\em set of pointed graphs modulo} with ports $\pi$ is denoted by ${\cal X}_{\pi}$.
+The {\em set of labelled pointed Graphs modulo} with states $\Sigma$ and ports $\pi$ is denoted by ${\cal X}_{\Sigma,\pi}$. \end{definition}